pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 <Partial file="drupal-9/prepare-local-environment.md" />

 Create a new folder to use while working on the migration.
-You will be creating copies of the old site and new site in separate sub-folders.
+This folder will contain two subdirectories that you'll create in the next sections, one for the site on the former platform, and one for the Pantheon site.

 This doc uses the following aliases:

 - **Alias:** `SITE`
 - **Site Name:** `anita-drupal`
 - **Working folder** ?
-- **Old site folder** ?
+- **Old site folder** `FORMER-PLATFORM`
-- **Pantheon site folder** ?
+- **Pantheon site folder** `PANTHEON-D9`

 ### Create a Local Copy of the Old Site's Code